 Your guided path towards earning your degree

-The Associate of Science (Option A) degree is directly transferable to most Washington baccalaureate institutions (four-year colleges and universities).
+The Associate of Science (Track 1) degree is directly transferable to most Washington baccalaureate institutions (four-year colleges and universities).
 Students who transfer will be granted junior standing upon transfer.

 For students who wish to major in chemistry and earn the Associate of Science degree with a Chemistry Specialization (90 credits total), review the degree completion requirements.